chevere/xr-docs/introduction/why-xr.md

 # Why xrDebug?

-You may be wonder *why I need another debugger?* if at PHP we already have debuggers like xDebug, Debugbar, Clockwork, Spatie Ray, etc. The main selling point of xrDebug is being a remote debugger with **minimal footprint**.
+You may be wonder *why I need another debugger?* if at we already have debuggers like xDebug, Debugbar, Clockwork, Spatie Ray, etc. The main selling point of xrDebug is being a remote debugger with **minimal footprint**.
 Not only it is an small package, is all about less is more. xrDebug setup and running takes no time and the user interface is dead simple.

 ## Lightweight

 *Small package, minimal dependencies.*

 xrDebug is *really* lightweight.
-It doesn't need anything extra besides PHP and a web browser to use it.
+It doesn't need anything extra besides its self-executable binary and a web browser to use it.
 No distro-based package, no extra installs, compile extensions or even tweak your `php.ini`.

 ## Ephemeral